The changing landscape of artificial intelligence in legal tech

 The growth of artificial intelligence presents an exciting opportunity for attorneys and their staff.
 By giving routine and mundane tasks to computers, legal professionals can increase productivity and decrease costs.
 Instead of spending hours each month generating reports or looking for information, attorneys can focus on the actual practice of law.
 This is something that computers cannot do.

 Additionally, M.B.A programs at top schools like Harvard and MIT are adding courses on artificial intelligence.
 As a result, more CEOs and CFOs will begin using AI.
-They will also expect other members of their team, including the legal department, to do the same.
+They will also expect other members of their team, including the legal department software, to do the same.
 When you embrace this technology, you become more valuable to the next generation of leaders.

 Looking back at AI in legal and moving into the future